avylove/python101/python101/lesson7_classes.rst

 * Syntax: super(type[, object-or-type])
     * type is optional in Python 3
 * Provides a more flexible way to access parent
+    * Very important for multiple levels of inheritance

     .. code-block:: python